uncle-barchen/ruqmoi/ruqmoi.md

 + Rune: ᛉ [Algi**z**/Ha**z**el](#αινιγματα)
   + poem: "Hazel for the wise man's cake; bounty, all that he can take."
   + keywords: protect, nurture, nourish, sustain, cultivate, preserve
++ The Wanderer's Oracle: Thunder ‖ Mountain
+  + situation: The Wanderer hears thunder as the clouds descend on the the mountain ahead, hiding its peak from view.
+  + admonition: Stop for a bit.
+Can you make the time productive as you wait for conditions to clear?
+    In any case, do not fret.
 + Bible: Revelation 22:1-5 (The River and Tree of Life)
 + Additional Concepts:
   + Arming grail knights since 1952- Our Motto: the Finding is in the Doing